flower-platform/Arduino-FlowerBoot/README.md

 # Arduino-FlowerBoot
 Stage 2 bootloader to support OTA updates

-# Exporting as C array
+# Integrating into FlowerOTA library as C array
-Build project, open Debug\FlowerBoot.bin in HxD and export as C array:
-File -> Export -> C
+Build project, open "Debug\FlowerBoot.bin" in "HxD" hex editor and export as C array: "File" -> "Export" -> "C" Then, the exported C source can be integrated into the FlowerOTA library (FlowerOTA.h).